Test-Science/test-science-document-library/readme.md

 # Test Science Document Library

-Is is the source code for the test science research document library.
-It contains all of Test Science's public works, and instructions for building the library.
+This repo contains the source code for the test science research document library.
+It contains (hopefully) all of Test Science's public works, and instructions for building the library, which is a hugo website.

 Preview: https://test-science-document-library.netlify.app/

 There are two git forges that track the Test Science Document Library.
 - IDA Internal Bitbucket: https://code.ida.org/projects/TSDL/repos/websource/browse
 - Public Github.
-The public github is needed to build previews of the website on Netlify. https://github.com/jthaman/test-science-document-library
+The public github is needed to build previews of the website on Netlify. https://github.com/Test-Science/test-science-document-library

-## To Do

-- Remove any pubs that we don't have rights to distribute
-- Link to Relevant Test Science apps
-- PDF -> Markdown conversion

 ## Requirements

-- Hugo
+- Hugo (see [here](https://gohugo.io/installation/windows/) for Windows users)
 - R and blogdown
 - Git
 - Zotero is not necessary, but it is a convenient way to generate bib entries